 5. Carriage Road

-Frequented by athletes training for their next Boston Marathon, Carriage Road sits around the 21 mile mark of the Boston Marathon in Newton Hills.
-Starting from Boston College, you can get at least three to five miles in by running on Carriage Road, which parallels Commonwealth Avenue, before turning around back towards your starting point.
+Carriage Road is frequented by athletes training for their next Boston Marathon.
+It sits right around the 21 mile mark of the Boston Marathon in Newton Hills.
+Starting from Boston College, you can get at least three to five miles in by running on Carriage Road.
+The road parallels Commonwealth Avenue, before turning around back towards your starting point.
 Just watch out for mothers pushing baby carriages along the path, a common sight found at this safe destination.